Wei-Hsi/Dinkle/README.md

 ## Cross Validation
 This project implements k-fold cross validation with the Scikit-learn library.
-The training data is divided by 5.
+The training dataset is divided by 5.
 ```python
 from sklearn.model_selection import KFold